fscpscollaborative/fscps.tools/docs/Get-FSCPSADOAgents.md

 ## OUTPUTS

 ## NOTES
-- The function uses the Azure DevOps REST API to retrieve test cases.
+- The function uses the Azure DevOps REST API to retrieve agent information.
 - An authentication token is required.
 - Handles errors and interruptions gracefully.